Today on A.Vogel Talks Menopause, I'm going to be talking about sex and loss of libido in the menopause.

 The other thing that can happen is, and I get a lot of women in this situation as well, they still love their partner dearly.
 They want to have sex.
 They just don't feel like it and they feel really guilty for having to say no. And that then sets up feeling bad about ourselves again and it can create a real vicious circle.

 And guilt is one of the things that, you know, we really shouldn't feel during the menopause because it's the hormones that are doing this to us and, very often, it's not us ourselves that are actually creating this particular problem.

 So, what can you do about this situation?

 Talk to your partner

-The first thing is that, if you are having problems is to talk to your partner about it.
-Now I know for a lot of women, this can be really difficult.
-We...a lot of us don't like talking about our innermost feelings and our most intimate needs, if you like.
+The first thing, if you are having problems, is to talk to your partner about it.
+Now, I know for a lot of women, this can be really difficult.
+A lot of us don't like talking about our innermost feelings and our most intimate needs.
 But it's really important that you let your partner know what is going on.

-So if you find it difficult to talk to your partner about this, or you're not quite sure how to go about it, I've posted a blog, a little while ago, about eight things men need to know about the menopause.
+So if you find it difficult to talk to your partner about this, or you're not quite sure how to go about it, I posted a blog a little while ago about eight things men need to know about the menopause.
 So you can click on to it, you can print it out and you can leave it somewhere where they can see it.

 And it's based on questions we've had from men.
 And yes, we do get men contacting us.
-They're looking at it from the other side.
+They're looking at things from the other side.
 They are totally bamboozled, worried, heartbroken even, because they don't understand what's going on with their partner, and they're starting to ask lots of questions as well.
 So this is really the most important thing.
-If you can talk, you're really halfway there at trying to resolve the situation that you're in here.
+If you can talk, you're really halfway there in trying to resolve the situation.

 Ask your partner to watch with you